SummaryRead the full fact sheet

 Children and smoking

 Smoking becomes more common as students progress through school.
-One in eighteen school students (approximately 5.5 per cent) have tried smoking by age 12, and this rises to one in five by age 14.
+One in eighteen school students (approximately 5.5 per cent) have tried smoking by age 12, and this rises to one in seven by age 14.

 By the time they are 17 years old, around 40 per cent of school students have tried smoking and 12 per cent are ‘current smokers’ (defined as having smoked in the week before the survey).